 Sue Ryder provides care for people facing a frightening, life-changing diagnosis.
-It’s not just expert medical care we provide.
-It’s the emotional support and practical things we take care of too.
-We do whatever we can to be a safety net for our patients and their loved ones at the most difficult time of their lives.
+It’s more than expert medical care, we also offer emotional support and practical help.
+We do whatever we can to be a safety net for our patients, and their loved ones, at the most difficult time of their lives.

 Coordination and advice line